 If you don't know about multimeters then I have made a detailed list of the best multimeters for automotive use.
 You can also buy these items from local auto parts store.

-Step by step guide on How to Test a Starter Solenoid with Multimeter
+How to Test a Starter Solenoid with Multimeter?
+Complete Guide

 - Turn off your car engine and open the hood of your car